JohannesKonings/JohannesKonings.github.io/websites/astro/src/content/blog/2023-09-08-aws-sso-steampipe/index.md

 SSO_REGION= # <your region, e.g. us-east-1>
 ```

-As next step source the env file with `source .env` to get the value for the session name.
-Than run the login to aws sso with the command `aws sso login --sso-session $SSO_SESSION_NAME`.
+After setting the env file run the script `./scripts/create-aws-config.sh` inside the container, which creates the file ~/.aws/config with SS0 session values using the [aws-sso-util](https://github.com/benkehoe/aws-sso-util).

 It will look like this.